VOL. XCIV, NO. 247

 What asset classes do Stock Rover and Stockopedia cover?

-Both cover Stocks, and ETFs.
-Stock Rover also includes Mutual Funds, and Funds.
-Stockopedia adds coverage for Closed-End Funds.
+Both cover Stocks, ETFs, and Closed-End Funds.
+Stock Rover also includes Mutual Funds, Funds, and Other.

 Can I export data from Stock Rover and Stockopedia?